canyongbs/aidingapp/docs/local-setup.md

 Those variables will allow you to edit particular settings and forwarding ports for your local containers.
 A great example of this usage is within the database section below.

 ### Accessing the Database
-Within the containers, MySQL lives on port 3306.
-And by default it can be accessed outside of the containers on port 3308 as well.
+Within the containers, Postgres lives on port 5432.
+And by default it can be accessed outside of the containers on port 5434 as well.

-If port 3308 is already in use on your system or you prefer to use another port, you can set the `FORWARD_DB_PORT` in your `.env` file to whatever available port you want.
+If port 5434 is already in use on your system or you prefer to use another port, you can set the `FORWARD_DB_PORT` in your `.env` file to whatever available port you want.